natedog2424/EffortLoggerPrototype/README.md

+## Effort Logger

+The Effort Logger application provides a complete software package for logging effort in software projects to assist in time managment and effort estimation.

+The project was created by a group of 5 students for Professor Robert Lynn Carter's CSE360 Intro to Software Engineering course.

+The Application is written in Java and utilizes the JavaFX library for the GUI.
+Data storage is handled via a local SQLite database.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.